aaron13100/404solution/README.md

 ## Etc ##
-* Untested: Test whether changing the permalink structure twice (3 different permalinks structures total) causes us to forward to non-existent pages.
+* Untested: Test whether changing the permalink structure twice (3 different permalinks structures total) causes us to forward twice unnecessarily.
 Test by doing the following: Choose a permalink structre, create a page, change the permalink structure, go to the old URL of the page to create an automatic redirect, change the permalink structure to a third type, go to the old URL of the page.
 Are we forwarded to the second (non-existent) permalink structre and not the current valid one?
 Workaround: Delete all redirects and start over.